 Sport in Nice

 The city is home to OGC Nice, who compete in the top tier of French football (Ligue 1) and was the recent hunting ground of Mario Balotelli.
-The club play their football at the modern, Allianz Riviera, opened ahead of France hosting UEFA Euro 2016 and due to host a number of matches at the 2019 FIFA Women’s World Cup.
+The club play their football at the modern, Allianz Riviera, opened ahead of France hosting UEFA Euro 2016 and hosted a number of matches at the 2019 FIFA Women’s World Cup.

 Nice is also a popular destination for cycling, both for amateurs and professionals, with a number living in the area.
-The annual Paris-Nice cycle race, held annually in March, concludes on the focal point of the city, the Promenade des Anglais, whilst the Tour de France has visited the city 35 times previously and is due to host the Grand Départ of the 2020 tour and will see the final stage take place there in 2024.
+The annual Paris-Nice cycle race, held annually in March, concludes on the focal point of the city, the Promenade des Anglais, whilst the Tour de France has visited the city 35 times previously, hosted the Grand Départ of the 2020 tour and will see the final stage take place there in 2024.